Advanced Diploma in Business Management (Banking and Finance)

 This module looks at theory and evidence concerning major corporate financial decisions and its practical implication.
 It is intended to give the students a framework of understanding the determinants of corporate financing, capital budgeting evaluation and additional topic in corporate merger and acquisition.
 Students will also learn some basic asset valuation techniques being employed and there will also be focus on concepts and their application in real world.

 This module is designed to provide students with basic concepts of time value of money, risk, financial system & instruments, bank & central bank as financial institution.
 Valuation of financial instruments such as bond, stocks, derivatives are other core discussion in this module providing students an understanding of both the concept and computation skills.
 In addition, the focus of the course will be highlighted on the fundamental of bank management, structure of the bank, regulating the financial system, as well as the roles of central bank.

 Intakes for the Advanced Diploma in Business Management (Banking and Finance) programmes are available 4 times a year.
 All applications should be submitted to ERCI no later than 1 month before the commencement date.

 Courses are assessed by a combination of coursework, practical assignments and examinations.
-Unless otherwise stated, all modules within the Advanced Diploma in Business Management (Banking and Finance) programme are assessed based on the 3-3-4 framework: 30% on examination, 30% on individual assignment(s) and/or class tests, 40% on group assignment(s) and/or class participation.
+Unless otherwise stated, all modules within the Advanced Diploma in Business Management (Banking and Finance) programme are assessed based on the 3-3-4 framework: 30% Competency-Based Assessment, 30% on individual assignment(s) and/or class tests, 40% on group assignment(s) and/or class participation.

 |Programmes||Local Singaporean/PR Student||International Student||Remarks|